 These sage and almost poetic words point to an argument I want to persuade you on tonight: which is the importance for young people of reading and enjoying writing.
 In particular I want to persuade you of the value of dipping in the treasure of the world’s great literature and thereby finding leads to what will help you to discover and understand the humanity you share with billions of other beings on this planet.

 I am an activist.
 Among other things I am an advocate for the human right to a “basic education” (these are the words used in the Constitution, but they mean a basic quality education).
 In our campaigns for “basic education” most of the focus is usually on what must be provided by the state in a public school environment.
-There must be teachers, and libraries, and sports fields, and toilets, and safety, and textbooks … and, and, and.
+There must be teachers, and libraries, and sports fields, research paper service and toilets, and safety, and textbooks … and, and, and.

 All these things are essential.
 But they are not enough.
 There must also be a culture of learning.
 A young person must also want to immerse herself in education.
 You must feel a desire to invest your effort and stimulate your imagination in what I might call the ethic of learning.